qmk/qmk_firmware/keyboards/ymdk_np21/README.md

 Plugging the board in while pressing 'Top Left Key' (USB on top) will force it to boot bootloader without loading the firmware.

 The code for NP21 is a minor edit of jj40.

+For Windows 10: Windows sometimes doesn't recognize the NP21.
+The easiest way of flashing a new layout is probably using [HIDBootFlash](http://vusb.wikidot.com/project:hidbootflash).

+Go to Windows Device Manager and find the keyboard (plug it in while pressing 'Top Left Key' (USB on top)).
+It can be found under Human Interface Devices or under Keyboards.
+Go to properties and the Details tab to find the hardware ID.
+You want the VID and the PID (code after the underscore).
+Plug them into HIDBootFlash and hit Find Device.
+Use make ymdk_np21:<keymap-name> to generate the .hex file in the qmk base folder.
+Select the .hex file in HIDBootFlash and press Flash Device.